 The Faculty of Humanities offers a broad and attractive range of subjects, which include discipline-based and inter-disciplinary research and programmes of study.
 Our academic provision also includes international master's programmes.

 The Faculty of Humanities offers programmes of study at bachelor's and master's level.
-These include:

 - Integrated interdisciplinary programmes of study at bachelor's level

 - Specialisations at Bachelor's level

 - Master's programmes (2 years)

 - Language Studies with Teacher Education (Master's degree (5 years) with specializations in Norwegian.
 English, French or German